 Knowledge and Experience

 Knowledge can be defined as a “permanent structure of information stored in memory”.
 Some researchers consider a developer’s knowledge base as the most important aspect affecting their performance.
 Studies with software developers suggest that “the knowledge base of experts is highly language dependent”, but experts also have “abstract, transferable knowledge and skills”.
 We modeled this aspect in our theory by dividing the central concepts knowledge and experience, which we derived from a first iteration of our online survey and from related work, into a task-specific and a general part.
-This is a simplification of our model, because the relevance of knowledge and expertise is rather a continuum than dichotomous states.
+This is a simplification of our model, because the relevance of knowledge and experience is rather a continuum than dichotomous states.
 However, Shneiderman and Mayer, who developed a behavioral model of software development, used a similar differentiation between general (“semantic”) and specific (“syntactical”) knowledge.
-General knowledge and expertise does not only refer to technical aspects (e.g., low-level computer architecture) or general concepts (e.g., design patterns), but also to knowledge about and experience with successful strategies.
+General knowledge and experience does not only refer to technical aspects (e.g., low-level computer architecture) or general concepts (e.g., design patterns), but also to knowledge about and experience with successful strategies.

 Many participants referred to the importance of the quantity of software development experience (e.g., in terms of years), but some also described its quality.
 Examples for the latter include having built “everything from small projects to enterprise projects” or “[experience] with many codebases.”
 In particular, participants considered professional experience, for example having “shipped a significant amount of code to production or to a customer”, and working on shared code to be important factors.
 Examples for general knowledge include “paradigms […], data structures, algorithms, computational complexity, and design patterns”—task- or language-specific expertise includes having an “intimate knowledge of the design and philosophy of the language’’ and knowing “the shortcomings of the language […] or the implementation […].”